chettrick/stm32cubef4/Projects/STM32F429I-Discovery/Applications/Display/LTDC_AnimatedPictureFromUSB/readme.txt

   - This application runs on STM32F429xx Devices.

-  - This application has been tested with STM32F429I-Discovery RevB board and can be easily tailored to any other supported device and development board.
+  - This application has been tested with STM32F429I-Discovery RevC board and can be easily tailored to any other supported device and development board.

   - STM32F429I-DISCO RevB Set-up
-    - Plug the USB key into the STM32F429I-DISCO board through 'USB micro A-Male to A-Female' cable.
+    - Plug the USB key into the STM32F429I-DISCO board through 'USB micro A-Male to A-Female' cable(CN6).

 @par How to use it ?